jkennanbrower-droid/BridgeWorks-PM/README.md

 If the site renders but looks completely unstyled, check the browser network tab for failed requests to `/_next/static/...` (CSS/JS).
 This usually means you're serving the app under a path prefix (or a proxy rewrite is breaking `/_next/*`).

 - **Serving under a sub-path**: set `NEXT_PUBLIC_BASE_PATH` (example: `/portal`) and redeploy so assets load from `/portal/_next/...`.
-- **Using Cloudflare proxy**: purge Cloudflare cache (or at least `/_next/static/*`) after a failed deploy; Cloudflare can cache a 404 for a chunk URL and keep serving “unstyled” pages until the cache is cleared.
+- **Using Cloudflare proxy**: purge Cloudflare cache (or at least `/_next/static/*`) after a failed deploy; Cloudflare can cache a 404 for a chunk URL and keep serving ?unstyled? pages until the cache is cleared.

 An example blueprint is included at `render.yaml`.